Professor Mats Olsson

 1993: Extended course in research didactics, five weeks (involving a separate research project on genus aspects of teaching)

-2004 – current: (2nd time) Australian Professorial Fellow, Full Professor, level E (highest possible), Australian Research Council (tenured)
+2004 – 2014: (2nd time) Australian Professorial Fellow, Full Professor, level E (highest possible), Australian Research Council (tenured)

 2003 – 2010: Professor, Research Only, University of Wollongong, Australia